jwa7/rho_learn/README.md

 minibatching to be built.

-The subpackage `rhocalc` contains infrastructure to interface the core functionality in `rholearn` with Qunatum Chemistry codes.
+The subpackage `rhocalc` contains infrastructure to interface the core functionality in `rholearn` with Quantum Chemistry codes.
 This involves routines to generate learning targets and parse outputs into `metatensor` format for input in the ML workflow.
 Currently, only a simple interface (via `ase` calculators) with the electronic structure code `FHI-aims` is implemented, with a focus on the generation of scalar fields expanded onto a fitted RI basis.

-Some of the software modules `rho_learn` conbines are described below:
+Some of the software modules `rho_learn` conbines into a workflow are described
+below:

 * **``rascaline``**: [Luthaf/rascaline](https://github.com/Luthaf/rascaline).
   This is used to transform xyz coordinates of systems into a suitable